GoogleCloudPlatform/microservices-demo/docs/product-requirements.md

 The following statement about Online Boutique should always be true:

-> A user outside of Googler can deploy Online Boutique's default configuration on a [_kind_ Kubernetes cluster](https://kind.sigs.k8s.io/).
+> A user outside of Google can deploy Online Boutique's default configuration on a [_kind_ Kubernetes cluster](https://kind.sigs.k8s.io/).

 This statement describes the golden user journey that we expect new Kubernetes users to take while onboarding to Online Boutique.